All Episodes

 What do you want, Chip?

-Well, I take issue with a characterization.
+Well, I take issue with the characterization.

-He says, Isn't it time to make a decision?
+He says, isn't it time to make a decision?

 Doesn't there come a point we have to make a decision?

-Here's Kearney.
+Here's Carney.

-When it comes to considering military options, this president will always be mindful of what the mission should it be engaged, what it entails, the risks that it poses to our men and women in uniform, and its likelihood of having the kind of impact that we set out for it to have.
+When it comes to considering military options, this president will always be mindful of what the mission should be engaged, what it entails, the risks that it poses to our men and women in uniform, and its likelihood of having the kind of impact that we set out for it to have.

 And that is his responsibility as commander-in-chief.